About Ovarian Cancer

 Ovarian cancer can be hard to diagnose because the symptoms can be similar to more common and less serious conditions.
 It is sometimes mistaken for irritable bowel syndrome although IBS rarely occurs for the first time in women aged over 50.

 - changes in your bowel movements and frequency

 - vaginal bleeding

-There are two components to ovarian cancer screening:
+There are two components to consider in ovarian cancer screening:

 - A Blood Test – to measure CA125 levels in the blood (although it is important to know that athough these levels are often raised in early ovarian and some other cancers, they can also be raised in some other benign conditions)